Skip to main content

 For methods like ContainerExists() that check exit codes, a plain fmt.Errorf won’t work.
 You need a real *exec.ExitError with exit code 1:

-mock.AddResult("", "", &exec.ExitError{ProcessState: exitCode1(t)})
+m.AddResult("", "", &exec.ExitError{ProcessState: testutil.ExitCode1(t)})

 Recording executor

-rec := &cmdexec.RecordingExecutor{Inner: &cmdexec.OSExecutor{}}
+rec := &mock.RecordingExecutor{Inner: &cmdexec.OSExecutor{}}

 client := docker.NewClient(rec)